xu4-engine/u4/doc/build.md

 > **_NOTE:_** dist/Makefile is currently hardcoded to use Podman `buildah`.
 > If Docker is being used, uncomment the `docker build` line.

-The `cbuild-sdks` Makefile target downloads the required Allegro & Boron SDKs using `curl`.
+The `cbuild-sdks` Makefile target downloads the required Allegro, Boron, & Faun SDKs using `curl`.

 ### Running Cbuild

 After setup is complete all supported targets can be built using using these
 commands:

-    make Ultima-IV.mod
+    make mod
     tools/cbuild linux
     tools/cbuild windows